Humphrey Parsons: Political career

 Parsons was a member of the Wax Chandlers' Company, of which he was admitted a freeman on 7 March 1720.
 He was chosen master of the Company on 2 August 1722, but was excused serving at his request.
 This being a minor company, he was, according to custom, translated upon his election as lord mayor to one of the twelve great companies, viz., the Grocers'.
 He was elected alderman of Portsoken in March 1721, served the office of Sheriff of London in 1722, and was president of Bridewell and Bethlehem Hospitals from 1725 until his death in 1741.
+He was a board member of the High Tory Loyal Brotherhood.

 Parsons unsuccessfully contested Reigate on his family's interest in 1717 and again at the 1722 general election.
 However at the 1722 election he was returned as Member of Parliament for Harwich.
 At the 1727 general election, he was returned as MP for City of London, where he was described as being ‘universally beloved for his good nature and open behaviour, and very popular amongst the common people for his great affability and condescension’.
 He became Lord Mayor on 29 October 1730, and was highly popular during his year of office.
 A portrait of him in hunting dress appeared on the first page of the ‘Grub Street Journal’ for 3 December with verses in Latin, French, and English, and, on each side, ‘The character of a good Lord Mayor drawn by the late Dr. Atterbury, Bishop of Rochester.’
 Parsons was very active opposing Walpole's excise bill both in the city and in Parliament, where he spoke describing some of the hardships which the excise laws put upon the brewers.
 He was re-elected MP for the City of London at the top of the poll at the 1734 general election.

 Parsons had the unusual distinction of being elected Lord Mayor a second time on 22 October 1740. (cf. Journal of the Shrievalty of Richard Hoare, Esq., in the years 1740–1741, Bath, 1815).
 His pageant was of unusual splendor as he was the first lord mayor to ride in the state coach drawn by six horses gaily decorated with trappings.
 On this occasion the following broadsides were printed: ‘A new Song made on … Humphrey Parsons, Esquire, now our great and good Lord Mayor’ (British Museum, 1872, a.
 [170]), and ‘Whittington revived, or a City in triumph, on Alderman Parsons being chosen twice Lord Mayor of London’ (British Museum, 1876. f.
 1. [120]).